ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Validating Measurements {#validating-inputs}

 An essential task of any data collection pipeline is ensuring that the data being aggregated is "valid".
-For example, if each measurement is expected to be an number between `0` and `10`, then the aggregator should reject measurements larger than `10` or smaller than `0`.
+For example, each measurement might be expected to be a number between `0` and `10`.
 In DAP, input validation is complicated by the fact that none of the entities other than the Client ever sees that Client's plaintext measurement.
 To an Aggregator, a secret share of a valid measurement is indistinguishable from a secret share of an invalid measurement.

 In DAP, input validation is accomplished by an interactive computation between the Leader and Helper.
 At the beginning of this computation, each Aggregator is